balaji1974/spring-ai/README.md

 d.
 Connect with PGAdmin into the running container
 e.
 Create a user called 'myuser' with password 'secret'
 f.
 Create a database called 'mydatabase' and make user 'myuser' as the owner of this database
+g.
+When the server starts a table called ai_chat_memory will be created automatically under the public schema if mydatabase automatically

 1. Spring Initilizer